idris-hackers/idris-mode/readme.markdown

 * `<LocalLeader>h`: Show documentation

+## Troubleshooting

+### None of the default keybindings work
+For ease of customization, `idris-mode` defines all of its keybindings in a collection of hooks.
+If you have replaced the default contents of `idris-mode-hook` completely, or if you have added a hook that throws an error, then the keybindings may not be defined.
+Try `idris-mode` with the default contents of `idris-mode-hook` as a first step in troubleshooting this issue.

 ## Tests

 Before sending a patch or pull request, please run the automated tests for idris-mode and correct any errors that are found.
 There are two kinds of test: